luxfi/node/README.md

 ### Version Semantics

-AvalancheGo is first and foremost a client for the Avalanche network.
-The versioning of AvalancheGo follows that of the Avalanche network.
+Lux Node is first and foremost a client for the Lux network.
+The versioning of Lux Node follows that of the Lux network.

 - `v0.x.x` indicates a development network version.
 - `v1.x.x` indicates a production network version.